 An historical examination across the major world civilizations from the ancient period to the present of the development of slavery.
 Focus will be upon the causes and sources of slavery, its impact and consequences upon society, attitudes toward slavery, the life of the slave, and abolition.
-(ATTR: ARTS, CAH, HAM, HEUR, HNW MULT, PNH, AMSA)
+Prerequisites: HIST-101 or HIST-190.
+(ATTR: ARTS, CAH, CFJ, HAM, HEUR, HNW MULT, PNH, AMSA, REA)

 HIST-413.
-History of Modern Germany 3 credits Political, social, and economic evolution of the German nation from the Vienna settlement to the present.
+History of Modern Germany 3 credits

+Political, social, and economic evolution of the German nation from the Vienna settlement to the present.
+Prerequisites: HIST-101 or HIST-190.
 (ATTR: ARTS, HEUR, ISP, HMEU)

 HIST-415.
-The French Revolution and Napoleon 3 credits A study of the revolution and its Napoleonic aftermath in its French and international aspects.
-(ATTR: ARTS, CAH, HEUR, HMEU, ISP, PNH)
+The French Revolution and Napoleon 3 credits

+A study of the revolution and its Napoleonic aftermath in its French and international aspects.
+Prerequisites: HIST-101 or HIST-190.
+(ATTR: ARTS, CAH, HEUR, HMEU, ISP, PNH, REA)

 HIST-418.
-History of Modern France 3 credits Political and cultural development of modern France from the French Revolution to the present.
+History of Modern France 3 credits

+Political and cultural development of modern France from the French Revolution to the present.
+Prerequisites: HIST-101 or HIST-190.
 (ATTR: ARTS, HEUR, ISP, HMEU)

 HIST-421.
-Russian Foreign Policy: The Soviet Period 3 credits An analysis of Soviet foreign relations: goals, strategy, and tactics, including the Cold War and post-Soviet foreign policy.
-(ATTR: ARTS, HMEU, HEUR, ISP) HIST-425.
-Russian Intellectual and Social History 3 credits The evolution and development of Russian society and currents of thought from Kievan Rus to the present.
+Russian Foreign Policy: The Soviet Period 3 credits

+An analysis of Soviet foreign relations: goals, strategy, and tactics, including the Cold War and post-Soviet foreign policy.
+Prerequisites: HIST-101 or HIST-190.
+(ATTR: ARTS, HMEU, HEUR, ISP)

+HIST-425.
+Russian Intellectual and Social History 3 credits

+The evolution and development of Russian society and currents of thought from Kievan Rus to the present.
+Prerequisites: HIST-101 or HIST-190.
 (ATTR: ARTS, CAH, HEUR, HMEU, ISP)

 HIST-428.
-History of Modern Russia 3 credits A survey of Russian history from the reign of Ivan III (1462-1505) to the 20th century.
+History of Modern Russia 3 credits

+A survey of Russian history from the reign of Ivan III (1462-1505) to the 20th century.
+Prerequisites: HIST-101 or HIST-190.
 (ATTR: ARTS, HEUR, HMEU, ISP)

-HIST-430.Russia Since 1900 3 credits
+HIST-430.
+Russia Since 1900 3 credits

 The study of the reign of Nicholas II (1894-1917), the Soviet period, and post-Soviet Russia.
+Prerequisites: HIST-101 or HIST-190.
 (ATTR: ARTS, HEUR, ISP, HMEU)